polyfacet/aras-tests/README.md

 ### Aras fixture

-When integration testing aras at least one innovator session needs to be setup.
-This is done via configurations in **TestFixtureConfig.xml**
+When integration testing Aras at least one innovator session needs to be setup.
+This is done via configurations in **TestFixture.config**
 The xunit fixturing will use this configuration.
 The label "admin" must exist, as a default.
 In the example below a standard OOTB installation is used.
 When the tests spins up, the admin session is created and then other users sessions are created.
 As no Change Manager (CM) exist in OOTB, the user will also be created - as the configuration specifies it.
 In this case we also have a OOTBTest class inheriting ArasTestBase class - making the CMInn session conveniently available for all Test using OOTBTest.